AkibDa/Slot_Machine/README.md

 * **Balance Tracking:** The user's balance is tracked throughout the game, and the game ends when the balance reaches zero.
 * **Clear Output:** The results of each spin are clearly displayed to the user, including the symbols landed, winnings, and updated balance.

+## How to Use This Repo

+1. Clone the repository: `git clone https://github.com/AkibDa/Slot_Machine.git`
+2. Navigate to the directory: `cd Slot_Machine`
+3. The code examples and exercises are in main.py.

 ## Author

 * **Sk Akib Ahammed**